Public Works Week

 Richard Reine M.S.C.E, CA, Director of Public Works and Engineering, thanked all who made the day a success, as the group assembled for a group photo.
 He acknowledged that this event was made possible by the hard work of the public works staff, school staff, including the chaperones, who spent a great deal of time and effort to prepare for this event.

 This year’s event was a great success, providing a unique opportunity to show students what goes on “behind the scenes” and demonstrated how they can have a positive effect on the environment.

-Wayne Busa, Concord Schools Transportation Manager, coordinated the five buses and drivers that brought the students to three different locations throughout the day, which made things run smoothly.
+John Arena, Concord Schools Transportation Manager, coordinated the five buses and drivers that brought the students to three different locations throughout the day, which made things run smoothly.
 Ned Roos of WIQH (Concord Carlisle High School) radio station – set up some music and a great sound system for the conclusion of the event.

 Public Works was showcased by the following events this year:

 - Stormwater System Maintenance – CPW’s Highway and Grounds Division including Jeff Koranda, Highway Crew Leader, along with Ken Sherman, Water/Sewer System Maintainer, and others conducted a session including a catch basin cleaning demonstration.
 Various CPW equipment was set up for display.
 Nick Sorrentino, Highway Equipment Operator, showcased his dexterity in using a backhoe.
 Tish Hopkins, Cemetery Supervisor, conducted a trivia contest that challenged the students’ knowledge of local issues.